samuelcg20/tp/docs/UserGuide.md

 - Can I import my existing member list from Excel/Google Sheets?
 - Not directly.
 You can copy key details and add members using `add member ...`.
-Power users can transform CSV to match `addressbook.json`, but be careful with format.
+Advanced users can transform CSV to match `addressbook.json`, but be careful with format.

 - Why does my email keep getting rejected?